TheMrityunjayPathak/Supermarket-Sales-Analysis/README.md

 **Changing DataType of Columns**

-  - Modifying the datatype of order-date column to pandas datetime format.
+  - Modifying the datatype of order_date column to pandas datetime format.

 **Utilizing existing information to create new Columns**

-  - Extracting year, month and dates from order-date column.
+  - Extracting year, month and dates from order_date column.

-  - Extracting discount-amount from discount percent column by using mathematical formulas.
+  - Extracting discount_amount from discount percent column by using mathematical formulas.

 **Statistical Analysis**